Cinco de Mayo: What is the celebration and why is it significant?

 What is Cinco de Mayo?

-People often mistake Cinco de Mayo for a celebration of Mexican independence, which is not actually correct.
+People often mistake Cinco de Mayo for a celebration of Mexican independence, which not correct.

 Rather, the holiday celebrates a failed French invasion after a fledgling Mexican state defaulted on debt payments to European governments.

 In 1861, Mexico was suffering from financial ruin following years of internal strife.
-This was exploited by the French President Napoleon III, who thought it would be a good time to try and build an empire there.
-Mexico had defaulted on debts with Britain and Spain as well, but those two countries negotiated with the country and withdrew their navy.
+This was exploited by the French President Napoleon III, who thought it would be a good time to try and build an empire in Mexico.
+Mexico had defaulted on debts with Britain and Spain as well, but those two countries negotiated with the country and withdrew their armed forces.

 The French invaded Mexico in late 1861 with well-armed forces and stormed Veracruz, forcing the Mexican government and its forces to retreat into northern Mexico.